 The number of older employees is proliferating in the workplace.
-In 2000, about 1 in 8 American workers was older than age 55, according to the U.S. Bureau of Labor Statistics.
+In 2000, about 1 in 8 American workers were older than age 55, according to the U.S. Bureau of Labor Statistics.
 By 2010, that number had jumped to about 1 in 5.
 And the bureau projects that this age group will comprise a full quarter of the labor force in 2020.

 So what's going on here?
 It's not all driven by boomers wanting to stay on the job for this reason or that.
 Some of it's coming from higher demand.
-Recent research shows that, as the nature of work changes, some employers are developing programs to retain or recruit workers old enough to retire.
+Research shows that, as the nature of work changes, some employers are developing programs to retain or recruit workers old enough to retire.
 And they're showing their appreciation where it counts: Wages for older workers are heading north, according to the Center for Retirement Research at Boston College.

 And those enduring myths about older folks -- they aren't productive, they haven't kept up with industry changes, they're just marking time -- are falling by the wayside.

 At a recent conference on the aging workforce, the National Council on Rehabilitation Education, or NCRE, identified seven long-standing myths about aging workers.
 They are: technologically inept, slow learners, low-level performers, lacking creativity, not very motivated, less flexible and adaptable, and fear change.

 "We're finding these are not necessarily true," says Susanne M. Bruyere, director of the Employment and Disability Institute at Cornell University's ILR School and one of the conference's key participants.
 "There is research that counters that."

 She says seniors bring a lot of advantages to the job, "things that come with life experience, such as ability to focus, higher attention to detail and a carefulness that leads to minimization of accidents.

 "They may be less exposed to technology, but with the encouragement and mentorship of employers, it's certainly possible for them to acquire new skills and become more technologically proficient."